-Although we don’t practice it today, our tradition treats the mitzvah of bikurim as foundational to almost everything else.
-Not prone to hyperbole, Rashi at the beginning of the Torah states that bikurim perpetuates the entire universe.
+Although we don’t practice it today, our tradition treats the mitzvah of bikkurim with critical importance.
+Not known for hyperbole, Rashi at the beginning of the Torah states that bikkurim perpetuates the entire universe.

 Why is presenting the first fruits considered so much more remarkable than almost all other Torah observance?

-Every living thing has a self-preservation instinct, which among other things, means seeking food.
+Every living organism has a self-preservation instinct, which among other things, means seeking food.
 Accordingly, almost every normal human’s first order of priority is to provide for their families.

 In agriculture, a person would have to manually work a plot of land; weed it; plow it; sow it; prune it; weed it some more; reap the crop; dry it; process it; prepare it; and only then was the product edible.